noisebridge/PythonClass/winter2016/sqlite3.md

 ### TODO: DELETE WHEN COMPLETE
   - Links below go to proper examples in folder.
   - Discuss autocommmit, manual commit, buffered? commits (with example)
-  - Creating functions in queries: https://docs.python.org/2/library/sqlite3.html#sqlite3.Connection.create_function
-  - Everything after functions: aggregates, collations, row factories, text factories, row objects, and the rest of that section.
-  - Try to remove this from the code: explain why you have to specify str.
-That still isn't clear to me...
   - row.keys() <-- get keys/headers for table
   - SQLite and Python Types: https://docs.python.org/2/library/sqlite3.html#introduction
   - Dealing with Date: https://docs.python.org/2/library/sqlite3.html#default-adapters-and-converters